“Automation applied to an inefficient operation will magnify the inefficiency.” – Bill Gates

 A brief overview of Network Configuration Manager, an all-in-one network automation platform

-Network Configuration Manager is a network automation tool/platform that supports multiple vendors for various operations such as change management, configuration backups, and compliance management for switches, routers, firewalls, and other network devices.
+Network Configuration Manager is a network automation software that supports multiple vendors for various operations such as change management, configuration backups, and compliance management for switches, routers, firewalls, and other network devices.
 Network Configuration Manager provides full automation and helps you take total control of the entire device configuration management life cycle.
 Some of the vendors supported include Cisco, NetGear, Fortinet, Juniper, and HP.

 Backup configuration management